Last Updated on December 26, 2022 by admin

 6. Attend the Haunted Biz Baz Fair

 The Haunted Biz Baz Fair is a street fair that takes place in Salem.
-There are dozens of vendors selling merchandise, crafts, and food.
-We attended the Haunted Biz Baz Fair and really enjoyed the festive mood and live music.
+There will be dozens of vendors selling merchandise, crafts, and food.
+We attended a previous Haunted Biz Baz Fair and really enjoyed the festive mood and live music.
 The event is hosted by Salem Chamber of Commerce.
-As of this writing, the street fair takes place on Saturdays and Sundays along the streets by the Essex Street Pedestrian Mall.

 7. Salem Witch Trials Memorial

 The Salem Witch Trials Memorial is comprised of a granite wall with stone benches.
 On each bench is the name of one of the person killed during the trials.
 The memorial was dedicated in 1992 by Holocaust survivor Elie Wiesel.
-The year 2022 marks the 30-year anniversary of the memorial.
 When we visited the memorial, it was a somber and quiet place for reflection.
 Many people had left flowers on the benches.

 8. Go Shopping